Call for Panelists for 2017 Asian Law and Society Association(ALSA) Conference,

 National Chiao Tung University, Hsinchu, Taiwan, December 15-16, 2017 (Deadline June 30, 2017)

 Equality, Social Justice and Law: New Challenges of the Transforming Asia

 Panel 1 Title: Interdisciplinary Studies of Law and the Aging Society

-In order to understand aging in a broader context and to meet the challenges of this global phenomenon, this panel invites interdisciplinary research on aging society from bio-technological, medical, psychological, educational, political, economics, sociological, legal, management and labor studies.
-At this age of aging, this panel intends to take interdisciplinary approach to explore and think again about the challenges and opportunities envisaged by the aging society.
+In order to understand aging in a boarder context and to meet the challenges of this global phenomenon, this panel invites interdisciplinary research on ageing society from bio-technological, medical, psychological, educational, political, economics, sociological, legal, management and labor studies.
+At this age of aging, this panel intends to take interdisciplinary approach to explore and think again the challenges and opportunities envisaged by the aging society.

 Panel 2 Title: Legal Construction of Childhood under Global and Local Laws